baloo42/crd-generator-victools/README.md

   Contains interfaces to extend the CRD-Generator.
 - `api`
   Implementation and main interface.
-- `collector`
-  Allows to search for custom resource classes.
-Backported from fabric8/kubernetes-client.
-  Can be replaced with the implementation from fabric8/kubernetes-client once v7 is released.
 - `cli`
   Command line interface using this implementation.
 - `maven-plugin`